-Pigeon infestation is a recurring issue, gaining entry via the narrow lancet openings and/or via the louvres within the bell chamber above.
-As such the surface of ladders and platforms could benefit from cleaning down.
+Pigeon infestation was a recurring issue, gaining entry via the narrow lancet openings and/or via the louvres within the bell chamber above.
+Over the course of the preceding quinquennium work has been carried out to clear the tower and install mesh guards to the openings.
+The landing chamber is now secure.

-- It is recommended that as a routine item of maintenance the landing chamber floor and platforms are swept clean twice yearly. - 10.1.2 Mesh covers over tower openings are loose and/or bent in places. - R1 It is recommended that repairs are carried out to maintain a secure enclosure to prevent nesting pigeons. - 10.1.3 From a health and safety view point there is little handrail and/or guarding to the ladder access and platforms.
-This presents an issue with safe access to the bell chamber. - R2 It is recommended that handrail and guardrails are introduced to improve safe access. - 10.1.4 The timberwork all appears to be in a satisfactory condition. - It is recommended that as a routine item of maintenance regular checks are made against any possible signs of rot, insect and/or beetle infestation. - 10.1.5 The metal ladder access from the ground floor is rusting and could do with some attention to maintain an ongoing appropriate condition. - R2 It is recommended that rusting metalwork is rubbed down then primed and redecorated.
+- M - It is recommended that as a routine item of maintenance the landing chamber floor and platforms are swept clean twice yearly. - 10.1.2 From a health and safety viewpoint there is little handrail and/or guarding to the ladder access and platforms.
+This presents an issue with safe access to the bell chamber. - R2 It is recommended that handrail and guardrails are introduced to improve safe access. - 10.1.3 The timberwork all appears to be in a satisfactory condition.
+The underside of the bell chamber floor above shows signs of white staining suggesting water ingress from above via the louvred openings. - M - It is recommended that as a routine item of maintenance regular checks are made against any possible signs of rot, insect and/or beetle infestation. - 10.1.4 The metal ladder access from the ground floor is rusting and could do with some attention to maintain an ongoing appropriate condition. - R2

+It is recommended that rusting metalwork to the ground floor access ladder is rubbed down then primed and redecorated.

-10.2 CLOCK CHAMBER
+10.2 BELL CHAMBER